open-mmlab/mmdetection3d/docs/compatibility.md

 ### Enhance `IndoorPatchPointSample` transform

-We enhance the pipeline function `IndoorPatchPointSample` by adding more choices for patch selection and removing a useless parameter `sample_rate`.
+We enhance the pipeline function `IndoorPatchPointSample` used in point cloud segmentation task by adding more choices for patch selection.
+Also, we plan to remove the unused parameter `sample_rate` in the future.
 Please modify the code as well as the config files accordingly if you use this transform.

 ## MMDetection3D 0.14.0